-- interest rate trends; - changes in our cost of borrowed funds, including increases in the Federal Funds rate, that is controlled by the Federal Reserve (the "Fed"), that have occurred beginning in 2022, or potential decreases in the Fed Funds rate; - the difference between Agency MBS yields and our funding and hedging costs; - competition for, and supply of, Agency MBS for us to invest in; - actions taken by the U.S. government, including the presidential administration, the Fed, the Federal Open Market Committee (the "FOMC"), the Federal Housing Finance Agency (the "FHFA") and the U.S. Treasury; - prepayment rates on mortgages underlying our Agency MBS, and credit trends insofar as they affect prepayment rates; - geo-political events that affect the U.S. and international economies; and - other financial market developments.
+- interest rate trends: - changes in our cost of borrowed funds, including changes in the Federal Funds rate, that is controlled by the Federal Reserve (the "Fed"); - the difference between Agency MBS yields and our funding and hedging costs; - competition for, and supply of, Agency MBS for us to invest in; - actions taken by the U.S. government, including the President's administration, the Fed, the Federal Open Market Committee (the "FOMC"), the Federal Housing Finance Agency (the "FHFA") and the U.S. Treasury; - prepayment rates on mortgages underlying our Agency MBS, and credit trends insofar as they affect prepayment rates; - geo-political events that affect the U.S. and international economies; and - other financial market developments.